pingcap/tidb-operator/en/enable-tls-between-components.md

 ## Step 2: Deploy the TiDB cluster

+When you deploy a TiDB cluster, you can enable TLS between TiDB components, and set the `cert-allowed-cn` configuration item (for TiDB, the configuration item is `cluster-verify-cn`) to verify the CN (Common Name) of each component's certificate.

+> **Note:**
+>
+> Currently, you can set only one value for the `cert-allowed-cn` configuration item of PD.

 In this step, you need to perform the following operations:

     - Create a TiDB cluster
-    - Enable TLS between the TiDB components
+    - Enable TLS between the TiDB components, and enable CN verification
     - Deploy a monitoring system
-    - Deploy the Pump component
+    - Deploy the Pump component, and enable CN verification

 1. Create a TiDB cluster: